ScarletsFiction/ScarletsFrame/README.md

 ```

 #### softRefresh
 Redraw some element only.
-If no index being passed it will search for modified object if the array.
+The length can be passed with negative number to select from the last index.
 ```js
 myArray.softRefresh(index, length);
 ```